Daphney24/BackbaseAssessment/README.md

 npm install
 ```

-To start the webdriver explicitly run the below command from project root:(OPTIONAL)
+To start the webdriver explicitly run the below command from project root in a seperate terminal(keep it open and running):
 ```
 npm run start-webdriver
 ```